Religious war: Pakistan and India

 The All India Muslim League (AIML) was formed in Dhaka in 1906 by Muslims who were suspicious of the Hindu-majority Indian National Congress.
 They complained that Muslim members did not have the same rights as Hindu members.
 A number of different scenarios were proposed at various times.
 This was fuelled by the British policy of "Divide and Rule", which they tried to bring upon every political situation.
 Among the first to make the demand for a separate state was the writer/philosopher Allama Iqbal, who, in his presidential address to the 1930 convention of the Muslim League said that a separate nation for Muslims was essential in an otherwise Hindu-dominated subcontinent.

 After the dissolution of the British Raj in 1947, British India was partitioned into two new sovereign states—the Dominion of India and the Dominion of Pakistan.
 In the resulting Indo-Pakistani War of 1947–1948, up to 12.5 million people were displaced, with estimates of loss of life varying from several hundred thousand to a million.
-India emerged as a secular nation with a Hindu majority, while Pakistan was established as an Islamic republic with Muslim majority population.
+India emerged as a secular republic with a Hindu majority, while Pakistan was established as an Islamic republic with Muslim majority population.